docwhite/TowersOfHanoi/README.md

 * Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack i.e. a disk can only be moved if it is the uppermost disk on a stack.
 * No disk may be placed on top of a smaller disk.

 With three disks, the puzzle can be solved in seven moves.
-The minimum number of moves required to solve a Tower of Hanoi puzzle is `2n - 1`, where n is the number of disks.
+The minimum number of moves required to solve a Tower of Hanoi puzzle is `2^(n) - 1` (two power n minus one), where n is the number of disks.

 ## Installation
 First of all, if you are not familiarized with git and you don't know how the cloning stuff works, just keep it simple: